oneapi-src/oneDNN/tests/benchdnn/doc/benchdnn_general_info.md

    * Execute reference path.
    * Setup compare object.
    * Compare outputs of backend and reference and save the status.
+7. Bitwise validation:
+   * Save results from the first run.
+   * Refresh data in tensors if needed.
+   * Execute backend path for a second time.
+   * Compare outputs to be bitwise exact.
-7. Performance validation:
+8. Performance validation:
    * Execute backend path in a loop until one of selected criterion to stop is triggered.
 Refer to [performance options](knobs_common.md) for details.
-8. Report a test case status and repro line.
+9. Report a test case status and repro line.
    * If performance validation was requested, print a performance report output based on selected options and collected statistics.
-9. Repeat steps 2-7 until all setups are validated.
+10. Repeat steps 2-7 until all setups are validated.
-10. Report the summary and return the status.
+11. Report the summary and return the status.

 Each mode is standalone since most of them include one another, unless specified otherwise.
 The following modes (`--mode`) are supported: